 14 The obstruction of gangways, access ways, exits and entrances, stairways and like places is strictly forbidden.
 Nobody entering the Ground shall be permitted to climb any structures within the Ground.

-16 Mobile telephones and other mobile devices are permitted within the Ground provided that (i) they are used for personal and private use only (which, for the avoidance of doubt and by way of example only, shall not include the capturing, logging, recording, transmitting, playing, issuing, showing, or any other communication of any Material for any commercial purposes); and (ii) no Material that is captured by a mobile telephone or other mobile device may be published or otherwise made available to any third parties including, without limitation, via social networking sites.
+16 Mobile telephones are permitted within the Ground, provided that (i) they are used for personal and private use only (which, for the avoidance of doubt and by way of example only, shall not include the capturing, logging, recording, transmitting, playing, issuing, showing, or any other communication of any Material for any commercial purposes); and (ii) no Material that is captured, logged, recorded, transmitted, played, issues, shown or otherwise communicated by a mobile telephone or other mobile device may be published or otherwise made available to any third parties, including, without limitation, via social networking sites.

 17 Under the Sporting Events (Control of Alcohol etc) Act 1985 (as amended), the following are offences for which a person can be arrested by a police officer and conviction could result in a Banning Order being made:

-17.1 Attempting to enter the Ground or being inside the Ground while drunk.
+17.1 Attempting to enter the Ground or being inside the Ground whilst drunk;

 17.2 Being in possession of any intoxicating liquor, or bottle, can or other portable container and which could cause damage or personal injury, when entering the Ground or in a public area of the Ground from which the event can be directly viewed.